sarsamurmu/zusty/pages/src/docs/components/card.md

 ## Flat card
-There are flat card as well.
+There is flat card as well.

 ```html {snippet}
 <div class="zust-card zust-flat">